 How Personality and Environment Influence Political Opinion

 Of course, there are a lot of factors that go into how we form our political opinion.
-Life events, where we live, and the media we consume all play into political ideology.
+Life events, where we live, and the media we consume all play into a political ideology.
 But personality traits can influence the factors that influence our political ideology.

 To demonstrate this, I want to talk about how personality traits influence where you choose to work.
 Workplace culture can have a big impact on political opinion.
 Have you ever noticed that the people around you and working with you often share your political views?

-Team leaders are generally discouraged from showing political bias when choosing who to hire, but they are encouraged to pick people that they believe to be a “good fit” their company’s work environment.
+Team leaders are generally discouraged from showing political bias when choosing who to hire, but they are encouraged to pick people that they believe to be a “good fit” for their company’s work environment.
 When it comes to “fitting in” with workplace culture, the applicant’s personality traits are a big indicator of what kinds of things they might want and seek out.
 These are the same traits that can influence political opinion.

 Let me give you some examples of this.